himan7991/streaming-on-twitch-and-youtube/README.md

   <li>If you want to read everything about Twitch, check the Twitch folder</li>
   <li>If you want to read everything about YouTube, check the YouTube folder</li>
 </ul>
+  <p>Also for now, the <strong>YouTube folder is empty</strong> because I still haven't finished the Twitch file yet.
+Additionally I'm looking for YouTube streamers that can help me with some things, similar to the "documentation" I have done for Twitch.
+If you are interested, feel free to use the Issues tab or send me a DM on Twitter.</p>

 Soon:
 <ul>